All Episodes

 I know better how to spend my own money.

-Uh so we'll uh we'll talk about uh taxes.
+So we'll talk about taxes.

 We'll also talk about the size of government, I think.

-I'd like to say something about that before we're done today here on the uh Rush Limbaugh show.
+I'd like to say something about that before we're done today here on the Rush Limbaugh show.

 Mark Stein in on the Rush Limbaugh show today.

-Uh uh you know what what this whole Dashell and the stimulus pack is really about the same thing, which is really, I think, about the size of the state, the size of the state.
+You know, what this whole Dashell and the stimulus pack is really about the same thing, which is really, I think, about the size of the state, the size of the state.

 That's what's happening in California.